MATTHEW STEINKE, INSTRUCTOR

 This 7-week course will focus on helping each student develop their own robotic art project through hands-on workshopping and in-class experimentation.
 The class culminates in a public performance and/or installation showcase with each student creating a solo or collaborative mechanical performance.

-How this workshop is organized
+How this class is organized

 classes 1 — 3